oracle/oci-go-sdk/README.md

-# Oracle Cloud Infraestructure Golang SDK
+# Oracle Cloud Infrastructure Golang SDK
 This is the official go sdk for oracle cloud infrastructure

 ## Installing